mythril-forge/homebrew-spells/spells/level-1/false-life.md

 ---

 ## Description
-Bolstering yourself with a necromantic facsimile of life, you gain `1d4 + 4` temporary hit points for the duration.
+You touch a creature and bolster them with a necromantic facsimile of life.
+The target gains `3d4` temporary hit points.

 ## At Higher Levels
-When you cast this spell using a spell slot of 2nd level or higher, you gain 5 additional temporary hit points for each slot level above 1st.
+When you cast this spell using a spell slot of 2nd level or higher, the target gains `2d4` additional temporary hit points for each slot level above 1st.

 ---

-**Classes:** sorcerer, wizard, artificer, artificer (revisited)
+**Classes:** sorcerer, wizard, artificer

-**Subclasses:** death cleric, undying warlock, grave (ua) cleric, raven queen (ua) warlock, grave cleric
+**Subclasses:** death cleric, undying warlock, grave cleric, raven queen warlock, grave cleric

 **Sources:** PHB, page 239